 "Now, Israel, what does the LORD your God require from you, but to fear the LORD your God, to walk in all His ways and love Him, and to serve the LORD your God with all your heart and with all your soul,Deuteronomy 10:12(NASB)

-This was not the demands of a despotic dictator, but the wise words of a God Who knew that deviation from His word would render them at the mercy of the surrounding nations, who were enslaved by Satan, under the curse of death and would be adversely influenced by their pagan practices.
+These were not the demands of a despotic dictator, but the wise words of a God Who knew that deviation from His Word would render them at the mercy of the surrounding nations who were enslaved by Satan, under the curse of death, and would be adversely influenced by their pagan practices.

 The instructions given to Israel so long ago, are equally relevant to Christians in this age of grace.
 Total commitment to our Heavenly Lord, a deep reverence for His holy name, a heart-desire to walk in His ways, and a total trust in His promises is vital if we are to stand firm against the spiritual wickedness in high places that seeks to destroy our witness and render us ineffective in the spiritual battles in which we are all engaged.

 Heavenly Father, thank You for the wise words that Moses gave to the second generation of Israelites at the end of their wilderness wanderings.
 Help me to learn the lessons of trusting Your Word and depending on You alone as I live my life in these spiritually challenging times.
 I pray that my faith in Your Word would develop and grow and my life would become a living sacrifice of worship and praise of You, Who alone are worthy.
 Enable me to love and trust you with my whole heart and soul and mind and strength, for Your greater praise and glory.
 This I ask in Jesus' name, AMEN.